babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 ## Loading Existing Keys

->Note: If you participated in Phase-1, follow these steps to load your existing EOTS key and configure it for Phase-2.
+If you participated in Phase-1, follow these steps to load your existing EOTS key and configure it for Phase-2.

->This section is only for Finality Providers who participated in Phase-1 and already had an EOTS key.
+This section is only for Finality Providers who participated in Phase-1 and already had an EOTS key.
 If you are a new user, you can skip this section unless you would like to familiarlize yourself with the backup and recovery process.

 ### Step 1: Verify Your EOTS Key Backup
->Note: Before proceeding, ensure you have access to your original EOTS key from Phase-1.
+>⚠️ **Important**: Before proceeding, ensure you have access to your original EOTS key from Phase-1.
 This is the same key that was registered in the [Phase-1 registration](https://github.com/babylonlabs-io/networks/tree/main/bbn-test-5/finality-providers).
 <!-- TODO: update link when merged -->